Proteusiq/luga/README.md

 ==============================
 - A blazing fast language detection using fastText's language models

-_Luga_ is a Swahili word for language. fastText provides a blazing fast language detection.
-It is though a bit funky to download and load models. fastText API is also beauty-less.
-This is why _luga_ was born.
+_Luga_ is a Swahili word for language. fastText provides blazing-fast language detection.
+It is, though, a bit funky to download and load models. fastText API is also beauty-less.
+Here is where _luga_ comes in.
+We abstract unnecessary steps and allow you to do precisely one thing: detecting text language.

 ### Installation